skalpel-tech/ldtscrm/README.md

 * `config.py` - Configuration file of the LDTS CRM Restful api.
 * `LICENSE` - Apache License, i.e. you are free to do whatever is needed with the given code with no limits.
+* `local_config.py.template` - Example of local configuration, create a local_config.py to set your application

 ### Where to start reading the code